-The Condensate Pump is BrokenIs your HVAC unit installed in your basement?
+There is a Broken Condensate PumpIs your HVAC unit installed in your basement?
 If so, then there’s a condensate pump that directs the water outside of the house.
-However, if this pump breaks, the water can't make its way outside.
+If this pump breaks, the water can't make its way outside.
 Instead, it’ll either leak or back up.
 If this is the case, you’ll need to replace or repair the pump.

-The Condensation Line is Backed Up
+The Condensation Line Has a Clog

-However, the best way to unclog your condensate line is to get in touch with an HVAC professional.
+The best way to unclog your condensate line is to get in touch with an HVAC professional.

 Dirty Air Filters

 The air filter inside your unit works hard.
 Over time, it can become clogged with dirt, dust and other contaminants.
 Once that happens, the airflow that goes over the evaporator coil can become blocked.
-In turn, the coil itself will end up becoming too cold and eventually freeze over.
+In turn, the coil itself will end up becoming too cold and freeze over.
 After melting, it will start dripping too much water and the drain pan will overflow.
 To prevent this, it's important to change your air filter on a regular basis.
 In fact, it’s recommended by many HVAC professionals that you change it at least every three months.